avaish1409/traffic-count/README.md

 However, in case if the accuracy if model is of greater concern, then we should use SSD.

 # Output
-Note: Some output is trimmed due to size constraints, these will be updated shortly Folder link: [click here](https://drive.google.com/drive/folders/1Y1T2576iqlXoNW3FsAPz5YllugS9Wlw_?usp=sharing)
+Note: Some output is trimmed due to size constraints, these will be updated shortly.

+Folder link: [click here](https://drive.google.com/drive/folders/1Y1T2576iqlXoNW3FsAPz5YllugS9Wlw_?usp=sharing)